Judge denigrated by Trump as 'Mexican' will hear key deportation case

 - Trump was harshly criticized last year for his criticisms of the judge, who is of Mexican heritage

-(CNN)A federal judge whom President Donald Trump repeatedly criticized last year will hear the case of a man who claims he was unfairly deported by US authorities despite having protected status.
+(CNN)A highly unusual and racially charged episode from the 2016 campaign suddenly resurfaced this week when a federal judge whom President Donald Trump repeatedly criticized was assigned to hear the case of a man who claims he was improperly deported.

-Judge Gonzalo Curiel, who was born in the US but is of Mexican heritage, was criticized by Trump last year over his handling of a lawsuit against Trump University.
+Judge Gonzalo Curiel, who was born in the US but is of Mexican heritage, was attacked by Trump last year over his handling of a lawsuit against Trump University.
 Trump claimed Curiel could not impartially hear the case because of his background and Trump's hardline immigration policies.
 The case was eventually settled.

-The deportation case concerns Juan Manuel Montes Bojorquez, 23, whose lawyers allege he was deported from California to Mexico earlier this year despite having active protection under the Deferred Action for Childhood Arrivals program, also known as DACA.
+Now, Curiel is assigned to hear the case of Juan Manuel Montes Bojorquez, 23, who his lawyers allege was deported from California to Mexico earlier this year despite having active protection under the Deferred Action for Childhood Arrivals program, also known as DACA.

-Curiel's involvement in the case is sure to increase the publicity surrounding the most notable test yet of the Trump administration's policies toward undocumented immigrants.
-Trump pledged to end DACA during the 2016 campaign, but the Department of Homeland Security has continued issuing permits.

-And Trump's comments toward Curiel last year -- he called the Indiana-born judge a "hater" and a "Mexican" -- drew some of the loudest accusations of racism that the then-candidate faced during his campaign.
+And Trump's comments toward Curiel last year -- he called the Indiana-born judge a "hater" and a "Mexican" -- drew some of the loudest accusations of racism that the then-candidate faced during his campaign and several repudiations from prominent Republicans.

+The lawsuit, which is brought under the Freedom of Information Act, has already become a flashpoint in the Trump administration's immigration policy and the President's murky position on DACA.

+Curiel's involvement is sure to increase the publicity surrounding the case, which is already shaping up to be one of the more high-profile challenges to execution of Trump's immigration agenda.
+The White House did not immediately respond to an inquiry about whether the President feels Curiel will be a fair judge in the matter.

+But he also spoke of possible abuses of the DACA program in the same thought, saying in "some of the cases, having DACA and they're gang members and they're drug dealers, too.
+But you have some absolutely, incredible kids, I would say mostly.
+They were brought here in such a way -- it's a very -- it's a very, very tough subject."

+Homeland Security Secretary John Kelly has insisted the administration has not detained or deported anyone with an active DACA status, but several former DACA recipients have been detained and, in some cases like Montes', the government has maintained that a violation of the program forfeited the status.

-Lawyers for Montes, who is now in Mexico, say their client was apprehended by Border Patrol and deported on February 18.
+Lawyers for Montes say their client was apprehended by Border Patrol and deported on February 18.
 DHS said Wednesday that never happened.

-Attorneys say Montes had renewed his DACA status, a protection for undocumented immigrants who were brought to the US as children initiated under the Obama administration, in 2016, which would keep him protected until 2018, according to the lawsuit filed under the Freedom of Information Act.
+While DHS initially said Tuesday they had a record of Montes' DACA status expiring in 2015, they released further information Wednesday saying he did, in fact, have DACA status until 2018, agreeing with lawyers for Montes.

+The problem, though, is on the part of the story both sides agree on: Montes tried to sneak back into the US on February 19 and was caught by Border Patrol.
+DACA requires individuals to get pre-clearance to leave the country, and so Montes' re-entry then showed he had left without authorization and voided his status, DHS said.
+He was sent back to Mexico the following day, where he is now staying.

-While the administration has said that it respects DACA and that no one with active status would be deported, advocates are using the case to call into question whether DHS is being honest about its position.
+The administration has said that it respects DACA and that no one with active status would be deported, but advocates are using the Montes case and others to call into question whether DHS is being honest about its position.

+The lawsuit is seeking records about Montes' interactions with Customs and Border Patrol, and also any appropriate relief for Montes including attorney fees.

 Trump was condemned by Democrats and Republicans alike last year after he criticized Curiel's rulings in the Trump University case and attacked Curiel personally.